joshtynjala/optimizing-performance-for-the-flash-platform/sql-database-performance/application-design-for-database-performance.md

 operations and if possible execute other statements that are needed later.

 In practice, if you are reusing SQLStatement instances, the additional time required to prepare the statement is only a one-time cost.
-It probably doesn’t have a large impact on overall performance.
+It probably doesn't have a large impact on overall performance.

 ![](../img/tip_help.png) Group multiple SQL data change operations in a transaction.
-Suppose you’re executing many SQL statements that involve adding or changing data ( `INSERT` or `UPDATE` statements).
+Suppose you're executing many SQL statements that involve adding or changing data ( `INSERT` or `UPDATE` statements).
 You can get a significant increase in performance by executing all the statements within an explicit transaction.
-If you don’t explicitly begin a transaction, each of the statements runs in its own automatically created transaction.
+If you don't explicitly begin a transaction, each of the statements runs in its own automatically created transaction.
 After each transaction (each statement) finishes executing, the runtime writes the resulting data to the database file on the disk.